catalyzeio/stratum-docs/create-user-account.md

 ---
-title: Creating a User Account
+title: Creating an Account
 category: getting-started
 summary: How do I get access to a Platform organization or environment?
 ---

-# Create a Datica Account via the Platform Dashboard
+# Registering for a Platform Account

-Before you can accept an invitation to an organization and gain access to any environments, you need to create a [The Platform Dashboard](https://product.datica.com/compliant-cloud) account!
+Registering for an account is always done through the [platform registration page](https://product.datica.com/compliant-cloud/register).
+User's that have been invited to an existing organization must have a Platform account **before** accepting an invitation.
+Registering for an account is completely free, so we always suggest doing that right away.

+Additionally, new customers looking to create a free trial or self-service sign up should register before on-boarding.

 ![register](images/account_register.png)